pedromartip/StyleGAN2-ADA/README.md

 Once the above errors were resolved, the following error appeared [TypeError: 'tuple' object is not callable], this was fixed by extracting the `op`.

-**These corrections was made specially to run this repo on Google Colab.**
+**These corrections were made specially to run this repo on Google Colab.**
+#### Environment
+- cuda-toolkit 11.8.9 (conda install -c "nvidia/label/cuda-11.8.0" cuda-toolkit)
+- click
+- requests
+- tdqm
+- pyspng
+- ninja
+- imageio-ffmpeg==0.4.3
 # ----------- ORIGINAL README -----------
 ## StyleGAN2-ADA &mdash; Official PyTorch implementation